Observing the grief that has arisen during the coronavirus pandemic, poet Jake Skeets explores apocalypse, time, and futurity from a Diné perspective.

 The Burger King is still a popular destination.
 Before the outbreak, I made the twenty-minute journey myself to enjoy a burger and fries.
 Outside, numerous unsheltered Diné relatives asked for money or rides.
 Today the Burger King still has the unsheltered Diné but no patrons dining inside.
 Instead a drive-thru line extends out into the main road.
 I repeat: apocalypse is a funny thing.

 Where Burger King at?
 Where Burger King at?
 Shí ga’ anishní Far away, Far away, Shí ga’ anishní

 Ever since I was a child, I have heard tales of apocalypse and rebirth.
 In the Diné creation story, worlds are destroyed in apocalyptic ways, most famously by a flood.
-Each time, the Diné were able to escape through the sky to find a new world.
-Each time, the Diné took teachings and items from the previous world into the new one, thereby building our current reality from the ground up.
-Today, in ceremony, we bless ourselves first with our feet and then upward toward the sky.
+Each time, the Diné are able to escape through the sky to find a new world.
+Each time, the Diné take teachings and items from the previous world into the new one, thereby building our current reality from the ground up.
+Today, in ceremony, we bless ourselves beginning with our feet moving upward toward the sky.
 Diné weavers start a rug from the bottom and work their way up.
 So apocalypses have occurred within our history.
 Each time, we were reborn from the ground up.
 I have attended many presentations by Diné medicine people, and they each talk about another apocalyptic event, never with grief but with hope.
 Right now, it seems hope is hard to feel amid all this grief.
 Perhaps the social media questions and posts should not be about the impossibility of poetry but about the impossibility of hope.